Quick Summary: When Does Hair Loss Stop in Men?

 The table below details each stage and what to expect:

 Scientists identified numerous factors that contribute to the pattern, severity, and timing of hair loss.
-If you understand these factors, you’ll be able to intervene and slow down the progress of hair loss.
-However, some of these factors are unmodifiable (i.e., there is nothing you can do to change them).
+If you understand these factors, you’ll be able slow down the progress of hair loss.
+However, some of these factors are unmodifiable (i.e., there is nothing you can do to change them):

-- Lifestyle Factors – Poor diet, stress, smoking, and inadequate sleep can negatively impact follicle health, which accelerates hair loss for individuals with a genetic predisposition.
+- Poor diet, stress, smoking, and inadequate sleep can negatively affect follicle health, accelerating hair loss in individuals with a genetic predisposition.

 Available Treatments to Slow or Reverse Hair Loss

 There are numerous treatments on the market to aid men with hair loss.
-The effectiveness of these treatments varies greatly from one individual to another.
-Additionally, other factors such as hair loss stage, age of the patient, and their health status all play a role in this matter.
+The effectiveness of these treatments varies significantly from one individual to another.
+Additionally, factors such as the stage of hair loss, the patient’s age, and their health status play a role in this matter.

-Let’s go over the most common treatment options for male pattern hair baldness:
+Let’s go over the most common treatment options for male pattern baldness:

-The second pharmacological treatment is finasteride, which reduces DHT levels and slows follicle shrinkage.
-[10]
+- The second pharmacological treatment is finasteride, which reduces DHT levels and slows follicle shrinkage.[9]
+The diagram below simplifies how finasteride works:

 Low-Level Laser Therapy (LLLT)